Crystal Palace's Wilfried Zaha accuses Huddersfield Town of hacking him down

 Zaha is currently the most tackled player in the Premier League with Aaron Mooy , Jonathan Hogg and Christopher Schindler all cautioned for challenges on the 25-year-old during Saturday's encounter.

-On Town's heavy-handed treatment, Zaha said: “To be honest, I was getting hacked down for at least ten minutes straight.
+On Town's heavy-handed treatment, Zaha told the Croydon Advertiser: “To be honest, I was getting hacked down for at least ten minutes straight.

 “I felt my knee throbbing and instead of trying to play on it, I thought I might as well come off.